mackfd/Data_science_projects_2020/Taxi_orders/README.md

 Data
 =================

-Numbner of taxi orders is stored in 'num_orders' Number of orders saved for every 10 minutes.
+Numbner of taxi orders is stored in 'num_orders'.
+Number of orders saved for every 10 minutes.